MaibornWolff/aggregate-implementation-patterns-java/README.md

 * uses a state object (*CustomerState*)
 * this is reconstituted outside and given as input to the behavior functions

-*Bonus challenge:*
-What needs to be changed so that the Aggregate keeps its own state up-to-date, e.g. to be able to handle multiple Commands within one request from the outside?

-*Hint:*
-To test this, you can extend the test cases so that they handle the same command again, resulting in "no changes".

 #### Customer6
 * uses a state object (*CustomerState*)
 * this is reconstituted inside of the behavior functions from the events that are given as input

-*Bonus challenge:*
-What needs to be changed so that the Aggregate keeps its own state up-to-date, e.g. to be able to handle multiple Commands within one request from the outside?

-*Hint:*
-To test this, you can extend the test cases so that they handle the same command again, resulting in "no changes".

 #### Customer7
 * internal state per function (variables)
 * those variables get reconstituted inside of the behavior functions from the events that are given as input

-*Bonus challenge:*
-What needs to be changed so that the Aggregate keeps its own state up-to-date, e.g. to be able to handle multiple Commands within one request from the outside?

-*Hint:*
-To test this, you can extend the test cases so that they handle the same command again, resulting in "no changes".